The Honeymoon Tour: Critical response

 Piet Levy of the Milwaukee Journal Sentinel criticized the show heavily by writing that Grande "isn't ready for the big leagues".
 Elaborating on his comment, Levy went on to say that the performance "didn't signify the birth of the next superstar.
 Most of the time, it felt like a dress rehearsal".
 Levy continued to pick apart the performance by stating it was "uninspired and misguided", while also commenting that Grande's "confused, uncertain, insecure" presence throughout the show.
 He also noted that Grande seemingly held back vocally on songs such as "Bang Bang" and "Why Try", which he also criticized for the use of the Mi.Mu Gloves writing, "Who honestly thought chopping up and electronically manipulating Grande's pretty voice was a good idea?"
 Despite the harsh criticism, Levy applauded Grande for her "sensational vocals" during performances of the ballads "My Everything" and "Just a Little Bit of Your Heart".

 In another mixed review from Jon Bream of the Star Tribune, Bream simply stated, "Grande's not big enough to pull off [an] arena spectacle."
 He continued to say that the performance "was too busy, dimly lit and just ill conceived".
 He also felt that "the emphasis should have been on the vocals, Grande's forte, and not on overcooked attempts at pizazz".
 Then he said, praising the singer, "What you want from Grande in concert is grand vocalizing, that four-octave range cascading with deep emotion.
 At times, it was evident, especially when there were no dancers onstage."
 He went on to compare some of the tour's aspects to the likes of Katy Perry, Cher and Madonna, but not in a positive way.
 He also disliked the use of the Mi.Mu Gloves, writing, "With such a terrific voice in an era of few stand-out female voices, why would Grande want to muck things up with technology?"
 Bream too praised Grande for her outstanding vocals on the track "Just a Little Bit of Your Heart", writing, "It was her most focused and heartfelt vocal of the evening."
 Bream complimented Grande on her "prodigious pipes" during up-tempo pieces such as "Love Me Harder".
 "Grande displayed her prodigious pipes on up-tempo pieces, too, including "Love Me Harder", which started with her alone atop a pedestal that rose at the back of the stage."

 Set list

-This set list is of the concert on February 28, 2015.
+This set list is representative of the February 28, 2015, concert in Milwaukee.
 It does not represent all concerts for the duration of the tour.